-- Act as a named point of contact on all online safeguarding issues and liaise with other members of staff or other agencies, as appropriate. - Work alongside deputy DSLs to ensure online safety is recognised as part of the settings safeguarding responsibilities and that a coordinated approach is implemented. - Ensure all members of staff receive regular, up-to-date and appropriate online safety training. - Access regular and appropriate training and support to ensure they understand the unique risks associated with online safety and have the relevant knowledge and up to date required to keep learners safe online - Access regular and appropriate training and support to ensure they recognise the additional risks that learners with SEN and disabilities (SEND) face online. - Keep up-to-date with current research, legislation and trends regarding online safety and communicate this with the community, as appropriate. - Work with staff to coordinate participation in local and national events to promote positive online behaviour, such as Safer Internet Day. - Ensure that online safety is promoted to parents, carers and the wider community, through a variety of channels and approaches. - Maintain records of online safety concerns, as well as actions taken, as part of the settings safeguarding recording mechanisms. - Monitor online safety incidents to identify gaps and trends, and use this data to update the education response, policies and procedures. - Report online safety concerns, as appropriate, to the Governing Body. - Work with the leadership team to review and update online safety policies on a regular basis (at least annually) with stakeholder input. - Meet regularly (at least three times a year) with the governor with a lead responsibility for safeguarding and online safety. - Meet regularly (at least once a term) with the Computing Subject Lead.
+- Act as a named point of contact on all online safeguarding issues and liaise with other members of staff or other agencies, as appropriate. - Work alongside deputy DSLs to ensure online safety is recognised as part of the settings safeguarding responsibilities and that a coordinated approach is implemented. - Ensure all members of staff receive regular, up-to-date and appropriate online safety training. - Access regular and appropriate training and support to ensure they understand the unique risks associated with online safety and have the relevant knowledge and up to date required to keep pupils safe online - Access regular and appropriate training and support to ensure they recognise the additional risks that pupils with SEN and disabilities (SEND) face online. - Keep up-to-date with current research, legislation and trends regarding online safety and communicate this with the community, as appropriate. - Work with staff to coordinate participation in local and national events to promote positive online behaviour, such as Safer Internet Day. - Ensure that online safety is promoted to parents, carers and the wider community, through a variety of channels and approaches. - Maintain records of online safety concerns, as well as actions taken, as part of the settings safeguarding recording mechanisms. - Monitor online safety incidents to identify gaps and trends, and use this data to update the education response, policies and procedures. - Report online safety concerns, as appropriate, to the Governing Board. - Work with the leadership team to review and update online safety policies on a regular basis (at least annually) with stakeholder input. - Meet regularly (at least three times a year) with the governor with a lead responsibility for safeguarding.